sgrassie/sgrassie.github.io/_posts/2010/2010-03-23-revisting-the-project-euler-problem-runner.md

 ---
+layout: post
 title: Revisting the Project Euler problem runner
+tags: ['design patterns','euler','Java','Java','Project Euler']
+hidden: False
 published: 23/03/2010
-layout: post
-categories: design patterns,euler,Java,Java,Project Euler
+ispublished: True
 ---
 I'm sure that you must have heard about <a title="Project Euler website" href="http://projecteuler.net/" target="_blank">Project Euler</a>, which "is a series of challenging mathematical/computer programming problems that  will require more than just mathematical insights to solve".
 I have blogged about tackling the Project Euler problems <a href="http://temporalcohesion.co.uk/2008/08/22/building-the-project-euler-framework-part-1/">before</a>, and at the time, I developed a simple program to try to automate running the problems.